 Using a see through glass or plastic container, add layers of soil and sand and some leaves for food.
 Find some worms in the garden and add them to the container.
 See how they tunnel into the ground and help make spaces for roots to grow.
 Release the worms back into your garden when you have observed them enough.

 #3.
-Make a Bird Feeder
+Set Up a Bird Feeder

 Hang a bird feeder in the garden and watch for different bird types that appear.
 Keep a log of all the different birds that visit your feeder.
 How many different birds visit each day?
 And what kinds of birds are they?
 You could also try to draw the different birds you see.

 #4.
 Make Nature Collages